Weak Approximation for Low Degree del Pezzo Surfaces: Introduction

-We first explain some terminology.
-Let $S/K$ be a smooth del Pezzo surface of degree 1, then $S$ can be embedded in the weighted projective space $\P_K(1,1,2,3)$ as a degree 6 hypersurface.
-So if $K$ is the fraction field of a smooth curve $C/k$, we can complete $S$ to be a family of degree 6 hypersurfaces $\mathcal{S}$ in $\P_C(1,1,2,3)$.
+\begin{point}{\bf Notations:} We first explain some terminology.
+Let $S/K$ be a smooth Del Pezzo surface of degree 1.
+Then $S$ can be embedded in the weighted projective space $\P_K(1,1,2,3)$ as a degree 6 hypersurface (for the meaning of the notation, see e.g. \cite{kollarrc}, V.1.3).
+In the case that $K$ is the fraction field of a smooth curve $C/k$, we can take the closure $\mathcal{S}$ of $S$ in $\P_C(1,1,2,3)$, so that $\mathcal{S}$ is a flat family of degree 6 hypersurfaces in $\P(1,1,2,3)$ over $C$.
 We denote by $\P^N$ the space which parametrizes all degree 6 hypersurfaces in $\P(1,1,2,3)$.
-Because $\P(1,1,2,3)$ has two singular points $(0,0,1,0)$ and $(0,0,0,1)$ which are quotient singularities and of type $\frac{1}{2}(1,1,1)$ and $\frac{1}{3}(1,1,2)$, the locus parametrizing the singular surfaces consists of 3 irreducible components: two hyperplanes $H_1$, $H_2$ parametrizing hypersurfaces containing $(0,0,1,0)$ and $(0,0,0,1)$, and a hypersurface $A$ which is the closure of the discriminant divisor $A^*$, where $A^*$ parametrizes singular degree 6 hypersurfaces which does not contain $(0,0,1,0)$ nor $(0,0,0,1)$. $H_1$ (resp. $H_2$) has a dense open set $H_1^0$ (resp. $H_2^0$) parametrizing surfaces with only one singularity which is quotient and of type $\frac{1}{4}(1,1)$ (resp. $\frac{1}{9}(1,2)$) and $A^*$ has a dense open set $A^0$ parametrizing the normal surfaces (see Section 3 for more details of the computation).
-Then
+Because $\P(1,1,2,3)$ has two singular points $P_I=(0,0,1,0)$ and $P_{II}=(0,0,0,1)$ which are quotient singularities and of types $\frac{1}{2}(1,1,1)$ and $\frac{1}{3}(1,1,2)$, the locus parametrizing the singular surfaces consists of 3 irreducible components.
+Two of them are the hyperplanes $H_I$ and $H_{II}$ which parametrize hypersurfaces containing $P_I$ and $P_{II}$. $H_I$ (resp. $H_{II}$) has a dense open set $H_I^0$ (resp. $H_{II}^0$) parametrizing surfaces with only one singularity which is quotient and of type $\frac{1}{4}(1,1)$ (resp. $\frac{1}{9}(1,2)$) (see Section 3 for more details of the computation).
+The last component is a hypersurface $A$ which is the closure of the discriminant divisor $A^0$.
+Here $A^0$ parametrizes singular degree 6 hypersurfaces which contain neither $(0,0,1,0)$ nor $(0,0,0,1)$.
+Then $A^0$ is the image of a birational morphism from a smooth variety of dimension $N-1$ (see e.g., \cite{vo03}, 2.1.1) and the smooth locus $(A^{0})^{sm}$ parametrizes surfaces with only one ordinary double point. \end{point}

-\begin{defn} $C$ is a smooth curve over $k$.
-We say that $S/K(C)$ admits a model $\mathcal{S}/C$ which is {\it a generic family of degree 1 del Pezzo surfaces} over $C$, if the morphism $K(C)\to \P^N$ can be completed to a morphism $f:C\to \P^N$ such that: \begin{enumerate} \item $C$ meets $H_1$ (resp. $H_2$) transversally in $H_1^0$ (resp. $H_2^0$); and \item $C$ intersects $A$ in $A^0$ and meets each branch of $A^0$ transversally. \end{enumerate}
+\begin{defn} Let $C$ be a smooth curve over $k$.
+We say that $S/K(=k(C))$ admits a model $\mathcal{S}/C$ which is {\it a transversal family of degree 1 Del Pezzo surfaces} over $C$, if the morphism $\Spec(K)\to \P^N$, which gives the point $[S]$ in the parametrizing space, can be completed to a morphism $f:C\to \P^N$ such that: \begin{enumerate} \item $C$ meets $H_I$ (resp. $H_{II}$) transversally in $H_I^0$ (resp. $H_{II}^0$); and \item $C$ intersects $A$ in $A^0$ and meets each branch of $A^0$ transversally. \end{enumerate} We note that because $H_I$ and $H_{II}$ are open sets of $\P^{N-1}$, they are smooth, and our transversality condition in $(1)$ is the usual one.
+The condition $(2)$ means that each branch of $A^0$ at a point $c\in C\cap A^0$ is smooth and transverse to $C$.
+Also see \eqref{duval}. \end{defn}